vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 pp. 905, 938; com. on, by Nārā. to Mitākṣarā, p.
 613.

 vanabhatta, p.
 905; com. on by Sapindīmañjari, of Nāgoji, p.
-964. Saṅkarabhatta, p.
+964. Śhaṅkarabhatta, p.
 938; relied on Sāpindyadipikā, of Nāgoji, p.
 964. Brāhmaṇasarvasva, p.
 628. Saptanātha, temple of, p.
 791; linga

 Sastri, Chinnaswami A., p.
 642. of, established by Madhava-Man- Sastri, Pattabhiram, p.
 642. trin, p.
 791.